mattldawson/dts/README.md

 This places one or more "cassette" files in the `databases/jdp/fixtures` folder, where they can be accessed by the testing system.
 Make sure to commit this folder to the repository after recording the JAMO queries.
+You should also delete any old fixture replaced by a new one.